mbernste/mbernste.github.io/_posts/2024-03-28-diffusion.md

 $$\hat{\theta} := \text{arg max}_\theta \ \sum_{t=2}^T \vert\vert \epsilon_t - \epsilon_\theta(\boldsymbol{x}_t(\boldsymbol{x}_0, \epsilon_t), t) \vert\vert^2$$

+At the end of all of this, we come to a framework in which we simply train a model $\epsilon_\theta$ that will seek to predict the added noise at each timestep $t$!
+Hence the term "denoising" in the name "Denoising diffusion probabilistic models".

-Note this objective function is simply a sum of discrete terms.
-To maximize this function, we can maximize each term independently.
-The final training algorithm proposed by [Ho, Jain, and Abbeel (2020)](https://arxiv.org/pdf/2006.11239.pdf) goes as follows:
+Note this objective function is simply a sum of discrete terms and thus, to maximize this function, we can maximize each term independently.
+The final training algorithm proposed by [Ho, Jain, and Abbeel (2020)](https://arxiv.org/pdf/2006.11239.pdf) simply samples timesteps at random and updates $\theta$ according to a single step of [gradient ascent](https://en.wikipedia.org/wiki/Gradient_descent).
+More specifically, the full training algorithm is:

 $$\begin{align*}\text{Repeat until converged:} \\ \ \ \ \ \text{1.} \boldsymbol{x}_0 \sim q(\boldsymbol{x}_0) \\ \ \ \ \ \text{2.} t \sim \text{Uniform}(1, \dots, T)\end{align*}$$